 In addition, all buildings in which apartments are located must have a valid Certificate of Occupancy (where the C of O is applicable).
 The OMH Field Office's monitor Scattered-Site Supportive Housing and conducts site visits to review compliance with the Guidelines.

-The agency shall provide bi-annual data and reporting as requested by OMH in connection with program evaluation and feedback.
+The agency shall provide bi-annual data and reporting as requested by OMH in connection with program evaluation and feedback, as well as other reporting as may be required by OMH.

-5.2 Reporting Requirements
+5.2 Objectives and Responsibilities